Anxiety disordersPanic disorder; Phobias; Panic attacks

 Treatment usually takes about 12 to 20 weeks.
 The essential goal of cognitive therapy is to understand the realities of an anxiety-provoking situation and to respond to reality with new actions based on reasonable expectations.

-- First, the patient must learn how to recognize anxious reactions and thoughts as they occur.
+- First, the person must learn how to recognize anxious reactions and thoughts as they occur.
 One way of accomplishing this is by keeping a daily diary that reports the occurrences of anxiety attacks and any thoughts and events associated with them.
-A patient with OCD, for instance, may record repetitive thoughts.
+A person with OCD, for instance, may record repetitive thoughts.

 - These entrenched and automatic reactions and thoughts must be challenged and understood.
-Using the OCD example, one approach is to record and play back the words of the repetitive thoughts, overexposing the patient to the thoughts and reducing their effect.
-For patients with generalized anxiety disorder, CBT targets their intolerance of uncertainty and helps them develop methods to cope with it.
+Using the OCD example, one approach is to record and play back the words of the repetitive thoughts, overexposing the person to the thoughts and reducing their effect.
+For people with GAD, CBT targets their intolerance of uncertainty and helps them develop methods to cope with it.

-- Patients are usually given behavioral homework assignments to help them change their reactions.
+- People are usually given behavioral homework assignments to help them change their reactions.
 For example, a person with generalized social phobia may be asked to buy an item and then return it the next day.
-As patients perform these actions, they learn to recognize fears and thoughts triggered by similar events and to understand that these fears are unrealistic.
+As people perform these actions, they learn to recognize fears and thoughts triggered by similar events and to understand that these fears are unrealistic.

-- As the patient continues with self-observation, they begin to perceive the false assumptions that underlie the anxiety.
-For example, patients with OCD may learn to recognize that their heightened sense of responsibility for preventing harm in non-threatening situations is neither necessary nor useful.
+- As the person continues with self-observation, they begin to perceive the false assumptions that underlie the anxiety.
+For example, people with OCD may learn to recognize that their heightened sense of responsibility for preventing harm in non-threatening situations is neither necessary nor useful.

-- At that point, the patient can begin substituting new ways of coping with the feared objects and situations.
+- At that point, the person can begin substituting new ways of coping with the feared objects and situations.

 - Relaxation training